-With broad teaching and research interests in both historical studies of Christian thought and contemporary methods of theological analysis and construction, in recent years Dr. Bessler has offered courses including Introduction to Theology, the Doctrine of God, Christology, the Doctrine of the Church, Comparative Theologians, Constructive Theology, Law and Theological Ethics, and Theological Themes in the Contemporary Novel.
+With broad teaching and research interests in both historical studies of Christian thought and contemporary methods of theological analysis and construction, Dr. Bessler’s recent course offerings have included: Introduction to Theology, Theological Autobiography, Constructive Theology, Religion and Politics, and Theological Themes in the Contemporary Novel.